aiidateam/aiida-hyperqueue/docs/source/get_started.md

 :::

-Finally, allocations can be removed with aiida-hq alloc remove:
+Finally, allocations can be removed with `aiida-hq alloc remove`:

 :::{code-block} console